Hope learns a new skill and Adrien disappears.

 "You picked the wrong time and place to fuck with this young woman asshole!
 Yeah, you know me!
 You held me while your master turned a young girl.
 Do you remember that-Canther?"
 He said with his iridescent wings standing tall.
 Yeah, he was upset.
 Canther looked up and saw Adrien standing in the archway of the alley.

 "We'll see about that!"
-Adrien rushes Canther, he crabs him by the collar, slams him into the wall hard enough to bounce off the wall with Canther on top of him.
+Adrien rushes Canther, he grabbed him by the collar slammed him into the wall hard enough to bounce off the wall knocking them both to the ground with Canther on top of him.
 They hissed at each other, spit flying into each other's mouths.

-Canther reaches behind him in an instant and pulled out a daggar and jams it into Adriens side causing a considerable amount of pain and a burning sensation that wouldn't go away as it normally would.
+Canther reached behind him in an instant and pulled out a daggar and slid it smoothly it into Adriens side causing a considerable amount of pain and a burning sensation that wouldn't go away as it normally would.
 'Hope deserves better!
-I must kill him now and stop at least Rouls minions.'
+I must kill him now and stop at least him from doing this to someone else.'

-The stinger still stuck inside his ribs he managed to stand to face Canther but Adrien was getting dizzy and his eye's started glazing over.
+The stinger still stuck inside his ribs he managed to stand to face with Canther but Adrien was getting dizzy and his eye's started glazing over.
 He pulled the dagger out of his side and heard the clank of metal hitting stone.
 He began to get dizzy and his vision became blurry but before he passed out he saw a large plume of flame in front of him.
-He tried to follow him but ended up on his face unable to move or see.
+He tried to turn his head to see where it came from but ended up on his face unable to move or see.
+His world went black.